-Before offering a remark, let the reader judge from a just and exact description of the chosen model, (of which the annexed vignette is a correct figure), how far it is likely to produce the effect and promote the design intended.
+Before offering a remark, let the reader judge from a just and exact description of the chosen model, (of which the

 The Salute Battery in 1795 as illustrated in Francis Elrington Ball's 'History of the County of Dublin, Part 4', 1906.
-After proposed sites in the City had been rejected by residents, the Board of Ordinance offered a site for the Wellington Testimonial behind the Salute Battery.
+Afyer proposed sites in the City had been rejected by residents, the Board of Ordinance offered a site for the Wellington Testimonial behind the Salute Battery.